Tim-Liam-Hill/SimpleWebBrowser/README.md

  * setting up testing before writing any code is a good idea
  * main branch should always have latest working code.
 Leave experiments and such for other branches
+ * setup your dev environment BEFORE you right code.
+If you want to do a python venv, its a bit easier to do that before you start writing code and downloading dependencies
+ * test test test.
+Having unit tests makes refactoring later a lot easier (you can make sure you still provide old functionality)

 # SimpleWebBrowser
 A simple web browser built with the help of https://browser.engineering/index.html